Mo Rita is a teacher, parent, writer, pet owner, and artist who enjoys writing about various topics.

-I didn't, except that apparently, a 4-month-old baby's volume of pee does not fit into a newborn-sized diaper.
+I didn't, except that, apparently, a 4-month-old baby's volume of pee does not fit into a newborn-sized diaper.
 As soon as Little Man began sleeping more than 2 hours in a row, I'd find him covered in baby pee up to his chin.
-Every feeding required a full wardrobe change, which, when poor mommy is sleep deprived and it's the middle of the night, is not an attractive feature in a baby.
+Every feeding required a full wardrobe change, which is not an attractive feature in a baby (when poor mommy is sleep deprived and it's the middle of the night).

 I scoured the internet for ideas and found a few good ones.
 I also came up with my own.
 All four methods are written below.
 Hopefully, one will work for you!

 My Method: Making Double Diapers

 The method I made up (in my sleep deprived state) involves two different diaper sizes.
 You will need:

 - a small diaper (either one your child wears now, or an outgrown size)